cben/model-view-self-modify/README.md

 [defunctionalize]: https://www.pathsensitive.com/2019/07/the-best-refactoring-youve-never-heard.html

+### What I built: a live coding JS environment, where _user actions call `WRITE(...)` to modify app source_:

 Now what if we represent the same user intent as code, not data, and actually append them into relevant place in app code?!

-### What: a live coding JS environment, where _user actions call `WRITE(...)` to modify app source_:

 https://model-view-self-modify.netlify.app/?load=counter.js :
 <iframe src="index.html?load=counter.js" width=1600 height=300></iframe>